Sam Brownback: Personal life

 Brownback is married to the former Mary Stauffer, whose family owned and operated Stauffer Communications until its sale in 1995.
 They have five children: Abby, Andy, Elizabeth, Mark, and Jenna.
 Two of their children are adopted.
-A former evangelical Christian, Brownback converted to Catholicism in 2002 and is associated with the conservative denominational organization, Opus Dei, but still sometimes attends an evangelical church with his family.
+A former evangelical Christian, Brownback converted to Catholicism in 2002 and is associated with the conservative denominational organization, Opus Dei.
+In 2017, Brownback stated that he sometimes attends an evangelical church with his family.